FASTTRACK Admission

 No need to worry about any applications you may have already submitted!
 Your application will still be processed and there is no need to re-apply.
 Please note that if you have already paid an application fee, it will not be refunded.

 Just because you don’t see a college of interest on your list, doesn’t mean you can’t be admitted there.
-That just means either the necessary academic criteria weren’t met for automatic admission or the college you are looking for isn’t participating in the Fast Track Admission program.
+It just means either the necessary academic criteria weren’t met for direct admission or the college you are looking for isn’t participating in the Fast Track Admission program.
 You are encouraged to complete applications to any colleges you are interested in even if you weren’t offered Fast Track Admission.

 Related Pages